replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 You should have received an invite to log into https://vendor.replicated.com -- you'll want to accept this invite and set your password.

-Now, you'll need to set up two environment variables to interact with vendor.replicated.com:
+Now, you'll need to install the **Replicated CLI** and set up two environment variables to interact with vendor.replicated.com.
+See [Get Started -> Steps 1 and 2](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md)

 `REPLICATED_APP` should be set to the app slug from the Settings page.
 You should have received your App Name